MOstafaZaRiaa/ecommerce_app/README.md

-# E-Commerce Complate App - Flutter Firebase Using Get-x
+# E-Commerce Complete App - Flutter Firebase Using Get-x

-That is a complete e-commerce app. we show you how you can create a nice clean archetecture and clean design for your e-commerce app that can run both Andriod and iOS devices because it builds with flutter.
+That is a complete e-commerce app. we show you how you can create a nice clean architecture and clean design for your e-commerce app that can run both Android and iOS devices because it builds with flutter.

 ### Video Preview of Final UI